-However, at least you will have someone who can give you advice, away from the pressure of having a single notaire sit between buyer and seller.
+However, at least you will have someone who can give you advice, away from the pressure of having a single notaire acting for both buyer and seller.

 The general principle that applies is that it is the notaire of the buyer who drafts the contract and the deed of sale.